 Ideally, to be self-consistent, I would write this guide in a way that does not even mention "the problem".
-However, in that kind of language it would not be understood in anything like the kind of depth necessary to have any effect.
+However, in that kind of language it would sound incredible vague and woffly, and not be understood in anything like the kind of depth necessary to have any effect.

-There are five simple principles that you need to know:
+There are six simple principles that you need to know:

 - 1. Whatever you focus on or place your attention on will get bigger via sensory and neurological feedback loops - 2.
 You have a choice as to where you put your attention so you do not have to allow the biggest noise to call you all the time - 3.
 You also have a certain amount of choice as to the mental emotional state that you experience.
 Emotions cannot be "made up", but if they happen, you can choose how much priority to give them, and most importantly, how much Meaning to give them. - 4.
 "Good" flags can be set by deliberately using the mental-emotional range Curiosity / Gratitude / Appreciation, and the more "good" flags are set, the less priority the "bad" ones will have. - 5.
 Your body is a friend, and as a friend, it needs certain attention to cultivate that friendship.
-This friendship is cultivated by being interested in the body (i.e. feeling what it feels like inside) and having some compassion for the body.
+This friendship is cultivated by being interested in the body (i.e. feeling what it feels like inside) and having some compassion for the body. - 6.
+There is a specific time frame that ensures the messages reach deeply enough into the body.
+It takes about 40 seconds of genuine curiosity to tell the body that it is safe, and then another couple of minutes to allow the body to process that new information.